Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 **Q2**: What is the difference between *fallback* and *allideo* versions for P1?

-**A2**: The *fallback* version is for users who have installed their own fonts for displaying all CJK ideographs, and the CJK ideographs we have not produced will be empty.
-The *allideo* version is for users who need to display all CJK ideographs with only two fonts, in which the CJK ideographs that have not been produced will be replaced by HanaMin.
+**A2**: The *fallback* version is suitable for users who currently have installed fonts that **CAN DISPLAY** all CJK ideographs, and the CJK ideographs we have not produced will be empty.
+The *allideo* version is suitable for users who currently have installed fonts that **CANNOT DISPLAY** all CJK ideographs, in which the CJK ideographs that have not been produced will be replaced by Hanazono Mincho.
 Both files can be used to find out our current progress.
+When this project has completely covered all CJK ideographs, the *fallback* file will disappear.

 **Q3**: Why only P1 is divided into two types?